- You do not have any products in your shopping cart yet.

 - Do not place the table directly next to fireplaces, stoves, or strong radiators.

-- Avoid using underfloor heating under your table.
+- Avoid using underfloor heating beneath your table.

 - Use coasters, placemats, and felt pads in daily use.

-- Care for the surface regularly with suitable products.
+- Regularly care for the surface with suitable products.